-None of the stories mentions O'Reilly, then a young CBS reporter, or makes any specific reference to a CBS crew member being hurt.
+None of the stories mention O'Reilly, then a young CBS reporter, or makes any specific reference to a CBS crew member being hurt.

 O'Reilly has said that he covered an anti-government demonstration in Buenos Aires that turned violent and that a photographer he was working with was knocked to the ground and was bleeding.
 Describing the events two years ago, O'Reilly said he "dragged off" the photographer from danger.

-Former CBS News correspondent Eric Engberg, who also was covering the event, characterized O'Reilly's account as "dishonest" and "completely nutty" during a Huffington Post interview on Monday.
-Engberg said none of the camera operators working the night in question remembers any colleague being injured.
+Former CBS News correspondent Eric Engberg, who was also covering the event, characterized O'Reilly's account as "dishonest" and "completely nutty" during a Huffington Post interview Monday.
+Engberg said none of the camera operators working the night in question remember any of their colleagues being injured.
 The camera person who was said to be hurt has not spoken publicly about the matter.

 During one of the CBS reports, then-anchor Dan Rather said that several television crew members were knocked to the ground and that North American television crews were "jostled."

-An Engberg report, also released by CBS on Monday, said police fired guns with tear gas and plastic bullets.
-He said in the report it was unknown how many people were hurt but at least some were seriously injured.
+An Engberg report, also released by CBS Monday, said police fired guns with tear gas and plastic bullets.
+He said in the report it was not known how many people were hurt, but at least some were seriously injured.